Welcome to the Pianola Partnership's website.

 © Anthony Seldon

-You'll find more information on our Concert News page, or you can telephone the Partnership on 020 7254 6145.
+There's more information on other pages of this website, or you can telephone the Partnership on

 Watch this space for news of music rolls and other items you will be able to purchase through the Pianola Partnership.